kayway/kayway.github.io/_posts/2021-07-21-Alien-Escape.md

 - Sound design - designed all the sound effects in the game.

 # Details
-This is a twin stick bullet hell game; you are a alien ship that crash landed on this planet but got captured by the governing authorities and researched your technology to develop their own military strength.
+This is a twin stick bullet hell game.
+You are a alien ship that crash landed on this planet but got captured by the governing authorities and researched your technology to develop their own military strength.
 This was my attempt at a bullet hell game jam but failed to complete on time.
 Think of it as a prototype as im working on a fully fleshed out game.